 Finding the money to attend school can be a stressful experience.
-Each year the expected costs of private and public schools increases.
+Each year, the expected cost of private and public schools increases.
 Over the course of my undergraduate experience, I believe my expected costs increased by almost $10,000.
+That being said and given my experience, here are some tips for how to avoid student loans.

 Before you enroll in a school, you need to be aware of how you will fund your education and understand that during the following years your expected costs might increase.